DirectX Video Acceleration: Overview

 The functions exposed by DXVA DDIs are not accessible directly by a DirectShow client, but are supplied as callback functions to the video renderer.
 As such, the renderer plays a very important role in anchoring the pipeline.

+DXVA support for H.264 was added in DirectX 9.0c.

 DXVA on Windows Vista and later

 DXVA 2.0 enhances the implementation of the video pipeline and adds a host of other DDIs, including a Capture DDI for video capture.
 The DDIs it shares with DXVA 1.0 are also enhanced with the ability to use hardware acceleration of more operations.
 Also, the DDI functions are directly available to callers and need not be mediated by the video renderer.
 As such, a program can also create a pipeline for simply decoding the media (without rendering) or post-processing and rendering (without decoding).
 These features require the Windows Display Driver Model drivers, which limits DXVA 2.0 to Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2 and Windows 8.
 On Windows XP and Windows 2000, programs can use DXVA 1.0.
 DXVA 2.0 allows Enhanced Video Renderer as the video renderer only on Vista, Windows 7, and Windows 8.
 (With Windows XP, DXVA-Rendering is possible with VMR9 and the well-known Overlay Mixer.)
 DXVA integrates with Media Foundation and allows DXVA pipelines to be exposed as Media Foundation Transforms (MFTs).
 Even decoder pipelines or post-processing pipelines can be exposed as MFTs, which can be used by the Media Foundation topology loader to create a full media playback pipeline.
 DXVA 1.0 is emulated using DXVA 2.0.
 DXVA 2.0 does not include the COPP DDI, rather it uses PVP for protected content.
 Windows 7 implements DXVA-HD if the driver complies with WDDM 1.1.